 No. Fluxer had a CLA early on, mostly because the expected path at the time looked more like self-hosting support and companies running Fluxer themselves.
 A CLA would have made it easier to offer a separate commercial licence to organisations whose policies prohibit AGPLv3 software.

-After Fluxer took off as a hosted app for regular users, that tradeoff stopped making sense.
-The CLA is going away when pull requests reopen with the cleaned-up codebase.
+After Fluxer took off as a hosted app for regular users, that deal stopped making sense.
+The CLA goes away when pull requests reopen with the cleaned-up codebase.

 Where's the roadmap?